 4. You want to earn rewards for business expenses

 In your side hustle, you’re probably always looking for ways to cut costs and boost your earnings.
 A business credit card can help you snag discounts and rewards that you wouldn’t otherwise get with a personal credit card.
-For example, you can often get discounts on office supplies, shipping expenses and even travel.
+For example, business cards often offer discounts on office supplies, shipping expenses and even travel.

-Bankrate has reviewed hundreds of business credit cards to help you find the right one.
+Bankrate has reviewed hundreds of small-business credit cards to help you find the right one.

-5. You want to accept debit and credit card transactions
+5. You’re ready to accept debit and credit card transactions

 More and more people are solely using debit or credit cards to purchase items, rather than cash or check.
+As of 2021, credit and debit cards accounted for 57 percent of all purchases, according to the Federal Reserve.
 If you don’t have the ability to accept plastic, you could lose out on sales.

 There are tools you can use that sync to your personal account, but they often take out a hefty fee for the privilege.

 Many banks and credit unions offer discounts on credit or debit card processing fees to account holders with business checking accounts.
-The ability to accept credit and debit cards can help boost your sales and profits.
+For sales-based side hustles, the ability to accept credit and debit cards can help boost your sales and profits.